 Neglect is not as benign as the term suggests.
 Neglect can have substantial and long-term effects on children’s physical and mental health and cognitive development.
 Examples include fatalities,1 impaired brain development,3 and adult problems such as liver4 and ischemic heart disease.5 Neglect also has been associated with inferior academic performance,6 emotional, and behavioral problems,7 as well as depression and suicidality decades later.8

-Neglect poses challenges to psychiatrists.
+Neglect poses challenges to pediatricians.
 There is often uncertainty regarding what constitutes neglect and how best to address it.
 This article covers definitional considerations and principles for assessing and addressing neglect, prevention, and advocacy.

 Definition of Child Neglect